On The War Memorial Trail…..Commemorative Coins From West Nova Scotia Regimental Association

 We have contacted the families of Norton and Taylor to let them know about the coins.
 If you have a relative who was in the West Nova Scotia Regiment, and would like more information on the commemorative coin or joining the association, please visit their website at https://www.wnsr.ca/ra.

 We’re delighted to hear from various archives and regimental associations, and thank Ron Stonier for letting us know about the commemorative coins.
-Pieter continues to research Islanders who served in WW1 and WW2.
-If you have photos or information to share on Ernest Murray Norton or Arnold Dudley Taylor, please contact Pieter at dariadv@yahoo.ca or comment on the blog.
+Pieter continues to research Islanders who served in WWI and WWII.
+If you have photos or information to share on Ernest Murray Norton or Arnold Dudley Taylor, please contact Pieter at memorialtrail@gmail.com, comment on the blog, or tweet to @researchmemori1

 © Daria Valkenburg